The Chemistry-Biology Interface Training Program

 The CBI Training Program is one of the largest and oldest in the country.
 The program was initiated to provide outstanding graduate students with an opportunity to broaden and deepen their knowledge of research opportunities and advances at the chemistry-biology interface.
 This vision was prescient.
 Concurrent advances in chemistry and biology have rendered the chemistry-biology interface one of the most exciting and innovative research areas.
 Our CBI program is designed to provide interdisciplinary education for the future leaders in this area.

 The goal of this training grant is to provide students with interdisciplinary training in synthetic and mechanistic aspects of research at the chemistry-biology interface.
-Two major training tracks are envisioned: one for students trained primarily in one branch of organic, analytical, or inorganic chemistry and one for students trained primarily in one branch of biochemistry, pharmacology, or molecular biology.

 Dual Training Focus